Philippe, founder of Secret Journeys, is director of operations.

 Philippe, the founder of Secret Journeys, started his career in media and publishing, first for The Wall Street Journal.
 His passion for travel took him to Lonely Planet Publications before he joined The New York Times in Paris, where he spent over a decade heading its news agency operation.
-Philippe co-hosts many Secret Journeys and his primary focus is that every one of them is truly unforgettable.

 When did you launch Secret Journeys and how did you get the idea?